 Reasonable Authority Figure: Despite the scary mask he wears all the time, Kitamura does try to look out for Sonico, and attempts to prevent photographers from taking advantage of her.

-Recurring Extra: Super Pochacco is a shy, chubby and busty girl that sometimes shows up in the background.
+Recurring Extra: Super Pochaco is a shy, chubby and busty girl that sometimes shows up in the background.
 She is seen as the Hero of Another Story, as she undergoes a gradual change in appearance over the course of the show.

 Sex Sells: To help the local shopping district compete with the new department store, Suzu makes use of this approach in episode eleven.
 While initially effective, the department store turns its resources towards hiring a popular idol group, and later tries to get a male idol group in, as well.